DataStax-Examples/spring-data-starter/README.md

 2. Once your database is created, click on manage organizations at the top:
    ![Screen Shot 2020-08-20 at 9 24 13 AM](https://user-images.githubusercontent.com/69874632/90799837-a5ba2d80-e2c8-11ea-8104-35ef6c0723ef.png)

-3. Go to actions and click manage organizations on the side:
+3. Go to actions, then click manage organizations on the side:
    ![Screen Shot 2020-08-20 at 9 25 03 AM](https://user-images.githubusercontent.com/69874632/90799981-da2de980-e2c8-11ea-98ff-0089fe467d4d.png)

 4. Go to the top and click add service account: